 For controlled substances (C II), Fitch-Rona EMS has been assigned a DEA number under the license of our medical director.
 Procurement of Class II medications will be obtained through submission of a DEA Form 222 signed by the medical director.
 The purchaser’s copy must be kept on file and stored in sequential order of use.
 A written prescription/authorization must be filed with the supplying agency prior to ordering.
 The medications will be only ordered and received by the Chief of EMS, or his/her designee on an as needed basis for normal operations.

-For Category II controlled substances, two signatures are required when updating the inventory log in the vault with the new stock to verify the same number of packages were stocked at the stations, as was received from the supplier.
+For Category II controlled substances, two signatures are required when receiving the inventory in the vault with the new stock to verify the same number of packages were stocked at the stationhouse, as was received from the supplier.
+All controlled substances must be checked into the main stationhouse prior to distribution to the other stationhouses

 Administration: